Umbraco Cloud or UaaS - Our first experience

 - We used the Archetype in the structure of Umbraco CMS pages which determined the content, and it was a surprise for me - pictures and media files aren't imported.
 That was solved in 15 minutes: I received a response from Umbraco support with an attached Archetype.Images.dll, which gave the possibility for images movement to the Archetype.
 As for Umbraco support - they are in the top 3 by the UKAD Support Rank Awards.

-- If you plan movement from Umbraco CMS to UaaS, I strongly recommend using plugins only from the list by the link.
+- If you plan movement from Umbraco CMS to UaaS, I strongly recommend using plugins only from the list.
 The U7 Grid Data Type plugin wasn't on that list, so it was my second Umbraco Cloud support ticket, and again I was greatly surprised by the support response speed.
 But this time, I had to move textual content without media and then added it in manual mode.

 - Another problem that you may encounter - custom content tables.
 If you store any data in custom tables standard methods will not help you, but the Umbraco Cloud customer service guide and Powershell scripts will easily solve this problem.